 Which PET Equipment Has Time of Flight

 The "big three" manufacturers (GE, Siemens, Philips) all offer TOF now.
 Philips was first, on their Gemini TF scanners in 2006.
 Siemens began offering TOF as an option in 2010, and GE followed a couple of years later on their PET/MR. Because the Siemens and GE offerings are so recent, if you are looking for TOF on the secondary market, you will find mostly Philips TF systems at this time.
+You can browse average pricing for PET equipment with and without TOF here.

 Time of Flight is one of those technologies that can take an entire imaging modality a step forward.
 Like other technologies before it, there will probably come a day when TOF is a standard feature on PET equipment, but in the interim, if you're wanting to upgrade your capabilities, you'll need to seek the feature out.